peterthomet/MetaTrader-5-and-4-Tools/README.md

-# Indicators and EA Snippets for MetaTrader 5 and 4
+# Indicators and EA Snippets for MetaTrader 5

 <br/>